API gateway authentication is an important way to control the data that is allowed to be transmitted using your APIs.

 Authentication also gives you an opportunity to determine how a failed request is handled.
 That might mean simply blocking the request and returning an error code, but in some circumstances, you might still want to provide limited access.
 Kong allows for this via anonymous authentication, which we will look at in more detail below.

-Authentication plugins can be configured to apply to service entities within the Kong API gateway.
+Authentication plugins can be configured to apply to service entities within the an API gateway.
 In turn, service entities are mapped one-to-one with the upstream services they represent, essentially meaning that the authentication plugins apply directly to those upstream services.
 There are several different ways to authenticate access, which we will look at in a moment, including generic authentication, anonymous access and multiple authentication.

 Kong also supports API key authentication, a powerful way to authenticate consumers by allowing end-users to provide an authorized API key via a header or querystring.
 API key authentication is one of the most popular ways to conduct API authentication and can be implemented easily using Kong's Key Authentication plugin to create and delete access keys as required.

 What are the most common methods of API gateway authentication?